jkenlooper/puzzle-massive/docs/deployment.md

     create these.
 At this point there is no need to SSH in to the server as the root user.

+4. Copy the certificates listed on the old server (`sudo certbot certificates`) to the new server.
+Skip this step if there is no old server to copy from.
+    Note that these should be first copied from the old server to the dev home directory.

+    ```bash
+    sudo mkdir -p /etc/letsencrypt/live/puzzle.massive.xyz/
+    scp \
+      dev@puzzle-massive-blue:/home/dev/fullchain.pem \
+      /home/dev/
+    sudo cp /home/dev/fullchain.pem /etc/letsencrypt/live/puzzle.massive.xyz/
+    scp \
+      dev@puzzle-massive-blue:/home/dev/privkey.pem \
+      /home/dev/
+    sudo cp /home/dev/privkey.pem /etc/letsencrypt/live/puzzle.massive.xyz/
+    scp \
+      dev@puzzle-massive-blue:/usr/local/src/puzzle-massive/.has-certs \
+      /usr/local/src/puzzle-massive/
+    ```

-4. Now create the initial bare-bones version without any data as the dev user.
+5. Now create the initial bare-bones version without any data as the dev user.

     ```bash
     cd /usr/local/src/puzzle-massive/;